ViniciusEderman/servNodejsExpress/README.md

-# 🤞 In this project, you will to saw my project with express and nodemailer 🤞
+# 🤞 In this project, you will to saw my aplication with express and nodemailer 🤞
  I made this project to improve my backend capabilities
  <br>